Workers' Compensation Insurance

 How does workers' comp work when you're using a PEO?

 A Professional Employer Organization (PEO) provides workers’ comp insurance and related administration services for its customers.
 Workers’ comp is a key component of what a PEO does.
-As mentioned earlier: if you have workers, you need workers’ comp.
+As mentioned earlier: if you have employees, you need workers’ comp.

 How does workers' comp work when you're using Justworks.